-Military veterans may experience psychological and emotional burdens.
+Military veterans carry the same psychological and emotional burdens as the rest of the population.
 For some combat veterans these sources of stress can be magnified dramatically.
 In addition, veterans often have other service-connected issues that most civilians do not experience.
-For example, veterans commit suicide at a rate that is approximately twice that of the general population; more than 17 veterans and active duty service members die from suicide every day.
-While it is unquestionably true that any number of suicide is too high, these statistics highlight the dire need for extra attention to veterans' issues and the fact that veterans should have access to mental health counseling.
+For example, veterans commit suicide at a rate that is approximately twice that of the general population; more than 20 veterans and active duty service members die from suicide every day.5 While it is unquestionably true that any number of suicides is too high, these statistics highlight the dire need for extra attention to veterans' issues and the fact that veterans are among those with the most to gain from mental health counseling.

 The U.S. Department of Veterans Affairs (DVA) recognizes this and offers counseling services tailored to veterans' unique needs.
-In situations requiring immediate access to support, veterans have access to the Veterans Administration 24/7 Veterans Crisis Line by dialing 988 then Press 1 (TTY: 800-799-4889), texting 838255, or on-line at VeteransCrisisLine.net.
+In situations requiring immediate access to support, veterans have access to the Veterans Administration 24/7 Veterans Crisis Line by calling 800-273-TALK (800-273-8255) (TTY: 800-799-4889) or online at VeteransCrisisLine.net.

 Unfortunately, many veterans served during a time when there was a stigma associated with mental health.
 Talking about one's feelings or seeking help was not widely accepted.
 Thankfully, that culture appears to be shifting.
-For example, a University of Phoenix study released in November of 2018 found that only 23 percent of veterans said their leadership openly discussed the importance of addressing mental health concerns during their time in the service, while 91 percent of current active-duty service members said their leadership openly discuss it.6
+For example, a University of Phoenix study released in November of 2018 found that only 23 percent of veterans said their leadership openly discussed the importance of addressing mental health concerns during their time in the service, while 91 percent of current active-duty service members said their leadership openly discusses it.6

-This is encouraging news in terms of younger veterans seeking help in the early stages.
-It seems the average veteran does not want to be the only one receiving counseling.
-The study referenced above found 58 percent of veterans said they would be encouraged to seek professional counseling if a close colleague, friend, or family member spoke about their experience receiving counseling.
+This is encouraging news in terms of younger veterans getting help in the early stages of a problem, and it gives some insight into also getting older veterans to seek counseling.
+It seems the average veteran does not want to be the only one getting counseling.
+The study suggests they are more likely to seek help if they know others are also doing it.
+The study referenced above also found 58 percent of veterans said they would be encouraged to seek professional counseling if a close colleague, friend, or family member spoke about their experience receiving counseling.

-Despite having access to mental health resources, veterans still find it difficult to take the first step of acknowledging they could benefit from counseling.
+Despite having access to mental health resources, veterans still find it difficult to take the key first step of acknowledging they could benefit from counseling.
 Even if they do take that step, for several reasons many veterans prefer not to go through the DVA.
 Some reasons might be concerns about confidentiality (especially where classified information is involved) or doubts about whether counseling can help them at all.

 Because it is so important to have a place to turn for support, veterans who are letter carriers (or family members of letter carriers living under the same roof) should contact the Employee Assistance Program (EAP), negotiated into the National Agreement through Article 35.
-Counseling through EAP is available by telephone at 800-EAP-4YOU (800-327-4968) (TTY: 877-492-7341) and by visiting the EAP website at https://usps.ndbh.com/EAP.
+Counseling through EAP is available by telephone at 800-EAP-4YOU (800-327-4968) (TTY: 877-492-7341) and by visiting the EAP website at https:// usps.ndbh.com/EAP.